aiken-lang/merkle-patricia-forestry/off-chain/README.md

 > [!TIP]
 >
-> To retrieve the entire trie, simply pass `Number.MAX_SAFE_INTEGER`.
+> To retrieve the entire trie, use `Number.MAX_SAFE_INTEGER`.
 But be careful for large tries may not fit in memory!

 #### `trie.save(): Promise<(Trie)>`